 Reviewers were generally positive about RPR.
-Some reviewers liked reviewing doctors outside of their speciality.
+Some reviewers liked reviewing doctors outside of their speciality however the majority spoken to did not feel comfortable doing this.
 Reviewing a doctor in a different field posed challenges when they did not have enough knowledge to fully understand the reviewed doctor's role and clinical competence.
 Others did not view this as their role and instead thought that they could review professionalism and standards of practice without specific content knowledge.